phonegap/phonegap-plugin-push/docs/API.md

   },
   {
     id: 'testchannel1',
+    name: 'First channel',
-    description: 'My first test channel',
+    description: 'This is my very first notification channel',
     importance: 3,
     vibration: true
   }
 );
 ```

 The above will create a channel for your app.
-You'll need to provide the `id`, `description` and `importance` properties.
+You'll need to provide the `id`, `name` and `importance` properties, `description` is optional.
+The importance property goes from 1 = Lowest, 2 = Low, 3 = Normal, 4 = High and 5 = Highest.

 A default channel with the id "PushPluginChannel" is created automatically.
 To make changes to the default channel's settings, create a channel with the id "PushPluginChannel" before calling the PushNotification.init function.